HadarPur/RU-K8S/README.md

 ## We’re under Attack
 ### DDoS Attacks
-DDoS attack is when an attacker/s attempt to make it impossible for a service to be delivered.
+DDoS attack is when an attacker/s attempt to make it impossible for a service to be responsive.

-This can be achieved by preventing access to virtually anything: servers, devices, services, networks, applications, and even specific transactions within applications.
+This can be achieved by preventing access to virtually anything: servers, devices, services, networks, applications and even specific transactions within applications.

 Generally, these attacks work by drowning a system with requests for data.
 This could be sending a web server so many requests to serve a page that it crashes under the demand, or it could be a database being hit with a high volume of queries.